Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 \subsection{Connectionist Temporal Classification}

 The Connectionist Temporal Classification (CTC) technique for ASR \cite{graves2014towards} was designed to map the speech input sequence into an output label sequence.
-Because the length of output labels is smaller than that of input speech frames, a blank label is inserted between output labels with allowable repetition to construct CTC paths that have the same length as the input speech frames.
+Because the length of output labels is smaller than that of the input speech sequence, a blank label is inserted between output labels with allowable repetition of labels to construct CTC paths that have the same length as the input speech sequence.
 Figure \ref{fig:CTC_path} shows an example of three CTC paths for the word ``team''.

 Figure \ref{fig:CTC} shows the architecture of CTC.
-We denote the speech input sequence as $\bf{x}$, the original output label sequence as $\bf{y}$, and all of the CTC paths mapped from $\bf{y}$ as $B^{-1}(\bf{y})$.
+We denote the input speech sequence as $\bf{x}$, the original output label sequence as $\bf{y}$, and all of the CTC paths mapped from $\bf{y}$ as $B^{-1}(\bf{y})$.
 The encoder network is used to convert the acoustic feature $x_t$ into a high-level representation ${\bf{h}}_t^{enc}$.
-The CTC loss function is defined as the sum of negative log probabilities of correct labels:
+The CTC loss function is defined as the negative log probabilities of correct labels given the input speech sequence:

 with

 where $\bf{q}$ is a CTC path.
 With the conditional independence assumption, $P( \bf{q} | \bf{x} )$ can be decomposed into a product of frame posterior as

 where $T$ is the length of the speech sequence.